Hereditary angioedema

 Management of HAE involves efforts to prevent attacks and the treatment of attacks if they occur.
 During an attack, supportive care such as intravenous fluids and airway support may be required.
-C1 inhibitor medications can be used for both prevention and treatment, while ecallantide and icatibant can be used to treat acute attacks.
+Preventative treatments include C1-inhibitor concentrates and plasma kallikrein inhibitors.
+Acute treatment options include C1-inhibitor concentrates, bradykinin receptor antagonists like icatibant, and plasma kallikrein inhibitors such as ecallantide and sebetralstat.